Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Saudi Arabia and from Glasgow.
+I'm losing my edge to the kids from El Salvador and from Shanghai.

 But I was there.